looker/hackernews/01_intro.md

 ## Lucky 7

+The goal here is to try and figure out if a story made it to the front page of HackerNews.
+Many stories each day are posted and most don't get there.
+It is pretty obvious that the distrubution is heavily bifurcated, there are some stories that make it,  but most stories don't.

+Unfortunately, there is no obvious way, in the data to see the split.

-Sometimes, just picking a threshold will help you figure out stuff.
+Sometimes, just picking a somewhat arbitrary threshold will help us find it.
 In this case, I'm going to pick 7 as a threshold for an interesting story.
 Later, we can investigate different thresholds, but for now, I'm going ot say if a story has a score of 7 or more, it's interesting.

 Let's build a new dimension.
 In LookML.
-We can reuse the score definition in the main model to create score_7_plus.
+Note We can reuse the score definition (${score}) in the main model to create score_7_plus.

 ```
   - dimension: score_7_plus